ibm-watson-data-lab/cloudant-food-tracker/README.md

 ### Initialize the Cloudant Sync Datastore

-Now you will add meal loading, saving, and initializing functionality back to the app, using the Cloudant Sync datastore.
-One consideration is that if you delete a sample meal, you do not want it to be re-created the next time you run the app.
-To support this requirement, you will use *document conflicts* to do nothing if the meal had already been initialized.

-This will be the basic design:

-  * Each meal is a single document, which will contain the meal name, its rating, and a photo attachment.
-  * To initialize the first three meals, simply attempt to create their documents.
-    * If the meals are not yet in the datastore, they will be created normally;
-    * If the meals already exist, CDTDatastore will return a "conflict" result, which you will ignore.
-Even if you editing or deleting a sample meal, its existence (or its "tombstone") will still be in the datastore, so restarting the app will not accidentally re-create it.
+Now you will add loading and saving back to the app, using the Cloudant Sync datastore.
+A meal will be a document, with its name and rating stored as key-value data, and its photo stored as an attachment.

-Begin with the Meal model.
-You will add a new initialization method which can create a Meal object when given a datastore document representing a meal.
+Begin with the Meal model, the file `Meal.swift`.
+You will add a new initialization method which can create a Meal object from a document.
 In other words, the `init()` method will set the meal name and rating from the document key-value data; and it will set the meal photo from the document attachment.

 Representing a Meal as a Cloudant Sync document requires few changes besides the initialization function.
-The only change the the actual model is to add a variable to store the document ID.
-Document IDs are unique strings identifying the document.
-For this example, document IDs will be random, generated by Cloudant Sync.
+The only change the the actual model is to add a variable for the underlying document ID.
+By remembering a meal's document ID, you will be able to change that doc when the user changes the meal (e.g. by changing its rating, its name, or its photo).

 **To add Cloudant Sync datastore support**